symbol/symbol-cli/README.md

 ## Usage

-Surf the [Symbol Developer documentation][docs] to get started.
+Surf the [documentation][docs] to get started into Symbol development.
 You will find self-paced guides and useful code snippets using the Symbol CLI.

-To get the full list of available commands, check the [CLI reference][docs].
+To get the full list of available commands, check the [CLI reference][ref].

+## Getting help

+- [Symbol Documentation][docs]
+- [Symbol CLI Reference][ref]
+- Join the community [slack group (#sig-client)][slack]
+- If you found a bug, [open a new issue][issues]

 ## Contributing

 This project is developed and maintained by NEM Foundation.

 Contributions are welcome and appreciated.
-You can find [Symbol CLI on GitHub][self];
-Feel free to start an issue or create a pull request.
-Check [CONTRIBUTING](CONTRIBUTING.md) before start.

-## Getting help

-- [Symbol CLI documentation][docs]
-- Join the community [slack group (#sig-client)][slack]
-- If you found a bug, [open a new issue][issues]
+Check [CONTRIBUTING](CONTRIBUTING.md) for information on how to contribute.

 ## License